Article

 Reserve Fleet Anchorages

 Following the cessation of hostilities after World War II ended, the Royal Navy found itself with many redundant warships.
-The following have been identified as Reserve Fleet Anchorages, where these vessels were stored until their future could be determined.
-The coast of Scotland was probably home to others.
+The following have been identified as Reserve Fleet Anchorages, where these vessels were laid up, or stored, until their future could be determined.

 Gare Loch